mateusolvr/indicium/README.md

 # Indicium Challenge

-This program was built with the purpose of extracting the data from .tsv files using Python programming language and inserting them into a PostgreSQL database with purpose of later use this data to generate some outputs or insights, in another words a little ETL.
-It all is done using docker-compose.
+This program was built with the purpose of extracting the data from .tsv files using Python programming language and inserting them into a PostgreSQL database and later use this data to generate some outputs or insights, in another words, a little ETL.
+It is all done using docker-compose.

 ### - Requirements